activeguild/vite-plugin-sass-dts/README.md

 A plugin that automatically creates a type file when using the CSS module type-safely.

+## Plans for future revisions
+- Improve performance when using the latest API of sass.
+- Avoid outputting unnecessary classes when using the latest API of sass.

 ## Demo

 <img src="https://user-images.githubusercontent.com/39351982/138745772-8b218863-fe28-4573-a86a-fc10a7ab1ac7.gif" width="600" />